kwhitley/redux-registry/README.md

 ## Why?

-Because Redux is amazing, but the verbosity (const definitions, switch statements in primary reducers, etc) and fragmentation seems backwards.
+Because [redux](http://redux.js.org) is amazing, but the verbosity (const definitions, switch statements in primary reducers, etc) and fragmentation of the redux definitions can be painful to implement.
 This module adds a heap of magic with just enough flexibility to be useful.
+It basically just removes the repetitive parts and simplifies the cutting and pasting.

 ## Installation